pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

   boolean, indicative of whether or not it's a livefs target- this is useful for resolver, shop it to other repos, binpkg fex prior to shopping it to the vdb for merging to the fs.
-Or merge to livefs, then binpkg it while continuing further building dependant on that package (ui app's choice really).
+Or merge to livefs, then binpkg it while continuing further building dependent on that package (ui app's choice really).
 .raw_repo
   either it weakref's self, or non-weakref refs another repo. why is